Nelson-Aalen kernel estimator to the tail index of right censored Pareto-type data: Introduction

 The remainder of the paper is structured as follows.
-In Section \ref{sec2}, we present our main results namely the consistency and asymptotic normality of $\widehat{\gamma}_{1,K},$ the proofs of which are postponed to Section \ref{sec5}.
-In Section \ref{sec3}, we illustrate, through a simulation study, the finite sample behavior of our estimator with a comparison with already existing ones.
-In Section \ref{sec4}, we apply our results to a real dataset of insurance losses.
+In Section \ref{sec2}, we present our main results namely the consistency and asymptotic normality of $\widehat{\gamma}_{1,K},$ whose proofs are postponed to Section \ref{sec5}.
+We devote Section \ref{kopt} to the crucial issue of choosing the optimal number $k$ of upper order statistics used in estimate computation.
+In Section \ref{sec3}, we carry out a simulation study to illustrate the finite sample behavior of our estimator with a comparison with the non-smoothed ones $\widehat{\gamma}_{1}^{\left( MNS\right) }.$ In Section \ref{sec4}, we apply our results to a real dataset of insurance losses.